bouceka/aoc-12-2016/README.md

 ```

 Then I take the first word from the instruction array and decide whether we copy a number, decrease, increase or jump
-awy.
-The first three instructions are pretty straightforward. `cpy` copies an integer from the input and paste it to the
+away.
+The first three instructions are pretty straightforward. `cpy` copies an integer from the input and pastes it to the
 register or copies value between registers.
 Increase and decrease changes value by one.
-After each these operation we
+After each operations, we
 add one to the `steps` variable.
 Like so:

 ```kotlin